FEMap#

 Parameters:

-• source (str, optional) – an identifier for the source of the data
+• source (str, default “”) – An identifier for the source of the data, by default this is an empty string.

-• temperature (openff.units.Quantity, optional) – the temperature the measurement was taken at, defaults to 298.15 K
+• temperature (openff.units.Quantity, default 298.15 * unit.kelvin) – The temperature the measurement was taken at.

 check_weakly_connected() bool[source]#

-Checks if all results in the graph are reachable from other results
+Checks if all computational results in the graph are reachable from other results.

 property degree: float#